keyboardDrummer/Miksilo/docs/_docs/practical/build.md

 ---
-title: Build instructions
+title: Build
 category: Practical
 order: 1
 ---

-Building Blender is as simple:
+Building Blender is as simple as:

 1. Grab the source from [GitHub](https://github.com/keyboardDrummer/Blender)
 1. Install <a href="http://www.scala-sbt.org/">sbt</a>